Why a Mobile-First Strategy Is So Important for Landlords

-As a landlord, why should you be thinking about texting?
+Does this help you understand why, as a landlord, you should be thinking about texting?
 Because your tenants are texting!
 Texting, at the end of the day, is one of the number one tools to help you manage your rental homes.

-How come landlords need to be accessible via text?
+WHY do landlords need to be accessible via text?
+Well…here are some examples.

 “Where do I pick up the mail?”